theothermmd/theothermmd/README.md

    <img id='readme-top' src="bg1.png" alt="Logo" >
 </div>

 I think reading the news is interesting.
 Even the smallest of them.
-I love making the coolest technology.
+I love making the coolest technologies.
 But in fact, I am optimizing the calculator I made with artificial intelligence :)

 ## 🎈 My Recent OpenSource Projects
 <table>